 Two Kinds of Translations

 Broadly speaking, there are two kinds of translations, namely, surface translation and deep meaning translation.
-Surface translation is also known as literal or word-for-word translation, and deep meaning translation is also known as free translation.
-Free translation aims at capturing the idea of the source text; it does not aim at a correspondence in words.
+The surface translation is also known as literal or word-for-word translation, and deep-meaning translation is also known as free translation.
+The free translation aims at capturing the idea of the source text; it does not aim at correspondence in words.

-Within these two extremes of Spanish translation there exists a wide range.
-The range begins with word-for-word, and moves from very literal to somewhat literal to somewhat idiomatic to idiomatic to totally free translation.
+Within these two extremes of the Spanish translation, there exists a wide range.
+The range begins with word-for-word and moves from very literal to somewhat idiomatic to totally free translation.